zoharasulin/string-matching-app-service/README.md

 # String Matching Similarity

-This project calculates the similarity score between two input strings using [FuzzyWuzzy](https://github.com/seatgeek/thefuzz) string matching techniques.
+This project calculates the similarity score between two input strings using [FuzzyWuzzy](https://github.com/seatgeek/thefuzz) includes a Flask web application that allows users to interact with the string similarity calculation.

-It utilizes the fuzzywuzzy library to calculate the similarity score based on the Levenshtein distance algorithm.
+It utilizes the fuzzywuzzy library to calculate the similarity score based on the [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).

 ## Getting Started